mautic/developer-documentation-new/docs/plugins/event_listeners.rst

        final class HelloWorldEvents
        {
            /**
-            * The helloworld.armageddon event is dispatched when a world is doomed by a giant meteor *
+            * The giant meteor that dooms a world triggers the helloworld.armageddon event *
             * The event listener receives a MauticPlugin\HelloWorldBundle\Event\ArmageddonEvent instance.
             *
             * @var string
             */